kuzmafloyd/EON/_posts/2017-04-01-uyuni-salt-flats---bolivia.md

 ![Uyuni Salt Flats Bolivia](/images/bolivia-salt-flats/eon-bolivia-5815.jpg) ![Uyuni Salt Flats Bolivia](/images/bolivia-salt-flats/eon-bolivia-5770.jpg)![Uyuni Salt Flats Bolivia](/images/bolivia-salt-flats/eon-bolivia-5774.jpg)![Uyuni Salt Flats Bolivia](/images/bolivia-salt-flats/eon-bolivia-5819.jpg)

-After some time exploring the train graveyard and a short drive you find yourself standing on the the blinding white salt that makes up the Salar de Uyuni, a once expansive inland ocean of close to 11,000km2.&nbsp;
+After some time exploring the train graveyard and a short drive you'll find yourself standing on the the blinding white salt that makes up the Salar de Uyuni, a once expansive inland ocean of close to 11,000km2.
+The salt is still harvested today and the local government has placed restrictions over its' harvesting, allowing permits to locals only.
+The salt flats are best visited in the wet season, with a thin layer of water covering the salt, creating an almost perfect mirror effect.
+We were here during the dry season which kinda of took away a bit of the magic, but meant that we got to see the harvesting of the salt, either way its beautiful so don't fret!
+Once you finish up playing around on the salt, you have some morning tea at a now abandoned hotel made entirely of bricks of solid salt (apparently is was abandoned due to a high level of toxins found in the salt and was unsuitable for human occupation!)

 ![](/uploads/versions/eon-bolivia-58302---x----2560-1707x---.jpg)![](/uploads/versions/eon-bolivia-5843---x----2560-1707x---.jpg)![](/uploads/versions/eon-bolivia-5888---x----2560-1707x---.jpg)![](/uploads/versions/eon-bolivia-5867---x----2560-1707x---.jpg)![Uyuni Salt Flats Bolivia](/images/bolivia-salt-flats/eon-bolivia-5866.jpg) ![Uyuni Salt Flats Bolivia](/images/bolivia-salt-flats/eon-bolivia-5875.jpg)